 The number of other types of queues (generic job queue and transparent recall job queue) are fixed and correspond to the number of tapes added to the system.

 If a new premigration job queue or selective recall jobs queue has been created or if a job has been added to the generic or transparent recall job queues this job queue gets assigned to one of the four so called scheduler queues (transparent recall scheduler queue, selective recall scheduler queue, generic scheduler queue, and migration scheduler queue).
 The scheduler is scheduling job queues and no single jobs.
 If a job queue gets scheduled it is processed from the top to the bottom.

+Similarly, if a new stubbing job queue has been created it is added to the so-called stubbing queue.
+The stubbing queue lists all the stubbing job queues and is parsed and processed before and after tape index sync by the stubbing thread(s).

+Each job queue provides status information:

+the number of jobs within the queue.

+in the case the queue contains file names the total size of all files.

+if a queue is in progress the job that is currently processed.
+If e.g. within the premigration phase data is being copied from disk to tape the corresponding file name is provided.

+The migration and selective recall request queues can identify corresponding migration and recall job queues by the migration and recall request numbers.

 Examples